Part I (Obi-Wan Kenobi): Development

-By August 2017, Lucasfilm was developing a spin-off film focusing Ewan McGregor's Obi-Wan Kenobi from the prequel trilogy.
+By August 2017, Lucasfilm was developing a spin-off film focusing on Ewan McGregor's Obi-Wan Kenobi from the Star Wars prequel trilogy.
 However, following the project's cancellation due to the financial failure of Solo: A Star Wars Story (2018), McGregor entered negotiations to star in a six-episode Disney+ limited series centered around Kenobi.
 The series was officially announced by Lucasfilm president Kathleen Kennedy at the 2019 D23 event.
 Deborah Chow was hired to direct all episodes for the series by September 2019, while Joby Harold became the head writer and showrunner in April 2020 following Kennedy's disapproval with the scripts and subsequent rewrites.
 The series is executive produced by Harold, Chow, McGregor, Kennedy, and Michelle Rejwan.
 Chow and Harold wanted the series to be a character study for Kenobi, and worked to connect elements from the prequel trilogy and original trilogy.
 Harold wanted to further explore Kenobi's character following the events of Order 66 and wanted him to deal with issues from his past.
 Chow also took inspirations from "gritty, poetic westerns" including The Assassination of Jesse James by the Coward Robert Ford (2007), The Proposition (2005), and the works of Akira Kurosawa.